CrazyFedde/docs/commands.md

 <a name="leaderboard"></a>
 ### Leaderboard

-Displays the servers level leaderboard with the users name, rank, level and xp, 10 people are shown per page.
+Displays the server's level leaderboard with the user's name, rank, level and XP.
+The response is paginated to show 10 users per page.

 The **[Levels & Experience](#level)** feature must be enabled to run this command.